project-chip/connectedhomeip/docs/code_generation.md

 in `$PATH` when running in a build environment.

 **NOTE**: zap packages are currently NOT available for `arm64` (like when compiling on Raspberry PI.).
-In these cases one should checkout zap from source and set `$ZAP_DEVELOPMENT_PATH` as described below.
+In these cases one should check out zap from source and set `$ZAP_DEVELOPMENT_PATH` as described below.

 When matter scripts need to invoke `zap-cli` (for code generation) or `zap` (to